SeanHSimpson/USAF-PT-Ready/README.md

 # PT Ready — USAF Fitness Prep

-An unofficial PFRA fitness preparation tool.
+An unofficial PFRA preparation tool.
 Calculate your score, generate AI-driven training plans, and track your progress using the **March 2026 PFRA standards** and **Warfighter's Fitness Playbook 2.0**.

 > **Disclaimer:** This is an unofficial tool, not affiliated with or endorsed by the U.S. Air Force, DAF, or DoD.
 For official guidance consult your UFPM or DAFMAN 36-2905.